-The accounting policies set out below have been applied consistently to all periods presented in these financial statements and in preparing the opening Ind AS balance sheet at 1 April 2016 for the purposes of the transition to Ind AS, unless otherwise indicated.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements for the purposes of the transition to Ind AS, unless otherwise indicated.

 (a) Current vs non-current classification

 Operating cycle

 Operating cycle is the time between the acquisition of assets for processing and their realisation in cash or cash equivalents.
 The Company has identified twelve months as its operating cycle.